ystia/yorc/doc/secured.rst

         }
     }

-If you enable SSL verification for Yorc (ssl_verify set to true), the Consul Agent must be enabled to use TLS configuration files for HTTP health checks.
+In the above example SSL verification is enabled for Yorc (ssl_verify set to true).
+In this case, the Consul Agent must be enabled to use TLS configuration files for HTTP health checks.
 Otherwise, the TLS handshake may fail.
 You can find below the Consul agent's configuration:

 .. code-block:: json

     {
-      "domain": "starlings",
+      "domain": "yorc",
       "data_dir": "/tmp/work",
       "client_addr": "0.0.0.0",
       "advertise_addr": "{IP}",